 The first step in applying the EM algorithm is to initialize a mean vector and covariance matrix to represent each of the K groups.
 We initialize the means to random values and the covariances to identity matrices.
-(In earlier work we chose the initialization for EM carefully, but we have found that the initialization has little effect on the quality of the resulting segmentation.)
+(In earlier work we carefully chose a good initialization for EM, but we have found that the initialization has little effect on the quality of the resulting segmentation.)
 The update scheme allows for full covariance matrices; variants include restricting the covariance to be diagonal or a constant times the identity matrix.
-Full covariance matrices suit our problem, since many plausible feature clusters require extruded covariance shapes, e.g. the shades of gray along the color cone axis.
+Full covariance matrices are suited to our problem, since many plausible feature clusters require extruded covariance shapes, e.g. the shades of gray along the axis of the color cone.

-Upon convergence, the Gaussian mixture parameters can be inspected to determine what color/texture properties are represented by each component of the mixture.
+Upon convergence, the parameters of the Gaussian mixture can be inspected to determine what sort of color/texture properties are represented by each component of the mixture.
 Some examples of groups that can form include the following:

-- bright, bluish, and textureless regions (e.g., sky) - anisotropic and non-polar regions (e.g., zebra hide) - green weak-isotropic texture (e.g., grass)
+- bright, bluish, and textureless regions (e.g., sky) - anisotropic and non-polar regions (e.g., zebra hide) - polar edges (e.g., object silhouettes) - green weak-isotropic texture (e.g., grass)